Why Relapse Can Be Common In Addiction Recovery

 According to the National Institute on Drug Abuse, about 40-60% of those in treatment relapse.
 Liot adds that someone who is in recovery and has been sober for some time might relapse and accidentally overdose on a drug, because their tolerance of the substance has usually become lower.
 If the person hasn't used a drug for a while, they may go back to using the dose they did previously, which increases the chance of an overdose.

-"Once they are off the substance, they don’t realize they can’t go back to taking the same amount they previously did," Liot says.
+"Once they are off the substance, they don’t realise they can’t go back to taking the same amount they previously did," Liot says.

 “